-We are committed to creating an organisational culture that enables sustainable performance and engagement over the medium and longer term.
+We are committed to creating an organisational culture enabling sustainable performance and engagement over the medium and longer term.

-We will have clear organisational priorities, which are supported by quality processes, infrastructure and people.
+The agency will have clear organisational priorities, which are supported by quality processes, infrastructure and people.

 We will foster a positive environment in which our people are valued, included and treated with respect.